Read time 3 minutes

 - Ensure that enough free space is available in the database.

-If database corruption occurs in spite of all these precautions, you can try some EDB Recovery tools to recover your lost mailboxes.
+If database corruption occurs in spite of all these precautions, you can try some Exchange Recovery tools to recover your lost mailboxes.